 Egg production and affordability New Zealanders love eggs – we are one of the highest per capita egg-consuming countries in the world.

-There are four egg farming methods used here, which provide people with a choice of products to fit their budget and personal preference while also maintaining welfare standards.
+There are three egg farming methods used here, which provide people with a choice of products to fit their budget and personal preference while also maintaining welfare standards.

 The following item: Cost per gram of protein comparison March 2022, shows how egg prices from a range of farming methods compare with other protein foods on a ‘per gram of protein’ basis.
 All prices do not include sale items or items reduced to clear.
 All listed food items were based on the lowest price.
 Sourced March 2022 from Countdown Online Shop: